Adam11111/ExData_Plotting1/README.md

 [Electric Power Consumption](https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2Fhousehold_power_consumption.zip)

 Copy the file "household_power_consumption.txt" into your working directory and run the script below if you would like to reproduce the plots.
 It is assumed your OS has already unzipped the file (mine did).

+Note: The background of the PNG files was set to transparent to match the assignment images.